Where Do I Start Homeschooling?

 Handwriting is taught and reinforced through copywork

-Writing is taught progressively (ideally through notebooking) as an extension of what your child is reading, not as a separate, unrelated, out-of-context subject
+Writing (Composition) develops progressively (ideally through notebooking) as an extension of what your child is reading, not as a separate, unrelated, out-of-context subject

 For K-8, beyond reading, writing, and math, you will want to find curricula to teach:

-Bible (my recommendations) - Start each day by grounding your children in truth, turning their hearts to God, and building a solid foundation of faith.
-I recommend a family-style program where you can all read, learn, and grow together.
+Bible - Children long to know God.
+It is an innate desire within all of us.
+Start each day by grounding your children in truth, turning their hearts to God, and building a solid foundation of faith.